Privacy Statement

 If NZISM has a privacy breach that involves your personal information and is likely to cause you or someone else serious harm, we are legally required to notify the Privacy Commissioner under the Privacy Act 2020.
 We will also notify you and any other affected people as soon as practicable.

-Can NZISM make changes to this policy?
+Can NZISM make changes to this statement?
 How will I find out?

-We reserve the right to make updates and changes this policy from time to time.
-If we do revise this privacy policy, we will notify you either by making site announcements that are visible the next time you visit any of our sites or we will send mail or email notification to you.
+We reserve the right to make updates and changes this statement from time to time.
+If we do revise this privacy statement, we will notify you either by making site announcements that are visible the next time you visit any of our sites or we will send mail or email notification to you.